-Artemis I: the new adventure begins – online observation of the Orion spacecraft (28 Sept.
+Artemis I: a new adventure begins – online observation of the Orion spacecraft on the day it will reach the Moon (21 Nov.
 2022).

 The launch of Artemis I is much more than us going to the Moon again.
 It is the beginning of a new era.
-Because of the historic importance of this event, we decided to try something never done (to our knowledge) before: we will share live images, online, of the Orion spacecraft on its way to the Moon after its launch.
+Because of the historic importance of this event, we decided to try something never done (to our knowledge) before: we will share live images, online, of the Orion spacecraft on the day it will reach the Moon.

-As of now, our live feed showing the Artemis I – Orion spacecraft in real-time on its way to the Moon is scheduled for 28 Sept.
-2022, starting at 19:30 UTC.
+As of now, our live feed showing the Artemis I – Orion spacecraft in real-time on the day it reaches the Moon is scheduled for 21 Nov.
+2022, starting at 04:30 UTC.

 Please wait while you are redirected...or Click Here if you do not want to wait.